CSharpTeoMan911/Eva/README.md

 <br>

-* Eva can now speak using Speech Synthesis.
+* Eva can now excute custom commands made by the user.

 <br>
 <br>